f-dangel/backpack/docs_src/rtd/good-to-know.rst

 Not (yet) supported models
 ----------------------------------

-The second-order extensions for BackPACK don't support (yet) residual networks, and no extension support recurrent architectures.
+The second-order extensions for BackPACK partially support residual and recurrent networks.
 We're working on how to handle those, as well as adding more :ref:`layers <Supported models>`.
 Along those lines, some things that will (most likely) not work with BackPACK, but that we're trying to build support for:

-- Reusing the same parameters or module multiple time in the computation graph.
+- Reusing the same parameters multiple times in the computation graph.

-  For second order extensions, this also holds for any module, whether or not they have parameters.
   This sadly mean that BackPACK can't compute the individual gradients or second-order information of a L2-regularized loss, for example.